1889-1964::The W. A. Jameson Coffee Company

 Photo: (tbd)

-After 60 years of business, the Jameson brothers and their company had weathered a few storms.
-Two World Wars had brought about significant worldwide material restrictions and forced the company to change its packaging from its signature tin cans to vacuum-sealed paper bags within boxes of heavy cardboard—whatever it took to keep its products fresh for its customers.
+In their 60 years of doing business, the Jameson brothers and their company had weathered a few storms.
+Two World Wars had brought about significant worldwide material restrictions, forcing the company to change its packaging from its signature tin cans to vacuum-sealed paper bags packed within boxes of heavy cardboard—whatever it took to keep its products fresh for its customers.

 Clip: Victoria Daily Times (1924)